howardck/switches_api_test/switch_management.md

 ##### output
 On success the API responds with a status code 200.
 In the case of an error, the API responds with an explanation in JSON.

-Note that when a community is updated, its id is changed, reflecting the way communities are handled at the switch level: the original community is deleted and a new one created in its place.
-The original id is no longer valid.
+Note that when a community is updated, its id is changed.
+This reflects the way communities are handled at the switch level: the original community is deleted and a new one created in its place.
+Consequently the original id is no longer valid.

 <a name="update-switch-related-settings"></a>
 ### update switch-related network settings